Fact-checked by the SnapMessages editorial team

 What are the most useful hidden features in to-do list apps?

 The four that make a measurable difference are quick-capture shortcuts, calendar time-blocking, recurring task templates, and filtered priority views.
-Most apps have all four, but they require manual setup that many users never complete.
+Most apps, Todoist, TickTick, Things 3, OmniFocus, include all four, but they require manual setup that many users never complete.
 Quick-capture and recurring templates typically have the fastest payoff for anyone managing a high volume of tasks.

 Is Todoist or TickTick better for productivity features?

-TickTick edges ahead for users who want everything in one app, since it includes a built-in Pomodoro timer, Eisenhower Matrix view, and calendar all natively.
+TickTick edges ahead for users who want everything in one app, since it includes a built-in Pomodoro timer, Eisenhower Matrix view, and calendar natively.
 Todoist is stronger for users who prefer a cleaner interface and rely on third-party integrations via Zapier or IFTTT.
-Both are strong, and the right choice depends on whether you prefer an all-in-one tool or a focused one with external connections.
+Both are strong; the right choice depends on whether you prefer an all-in-one tool or a focused one with external connections.
+See the full Todoist vs. TickTick comparison for a detailed breakdown.

 Do to-do list app automation features actually save time?

 Yes, for recurring workflows.
 Estimates from productivity researchers suggest automation saves 20-40 minutes per week for users with consistent repeating tasks.
-The setup cost is real — typically 30 to 60 minutes per workflow — but it is a one-time investment.
-The payoff is clearest for weekly reporting, client onboarding checklists, or any sequence of tasks you rebuild from scratch each week.
+The setup cost is real, typically 30 to 60 minutes per workflow, but it is a one-time investment.
+The payoff is clearest for weekly reporting or client onboarding checklists: any sequence of tasks you rebuild from scratch each week.

 How do I stop my to-do list from getting out of control?

 The weekly review feature, available in apps like Things 3 and OmniFocus, is the most direct fix.
 Spend 15 minutes every Friday pruning, reassigning, and completing stale tasks.
 A list that is not regularly reviewed stops being trusted, and a list you do not trust is one you stop using.
-Pair the review habit with a daily planning view — most apps surface this as a “Today” or “Upcoming” filter — to keep the active list short and actionable.
-You might also find useful habits in guides on building a daily reflection habit, which reinforces consistent review behavior.
+Pair the review habit with a daily planning view, most apps surface this as a “Today” or “Upcoming” filter, to keep the active list short and actionable.

 Are premium to-do list app subscriptions worth paying for?

 At $3-$6 per month for most major apps, the cost is low enough that it is worth it if you use even one paid feature consistently.
-The most commonly cited paid-only features are custom filters, calendar sync, reminders without limits, and collaboration tools.
+The most commonly cited paid-only features are custom filters, calendar sync, and reminders without limits.
 If you are on a free tier and hitting its caps, upgrading is almost always worth it before switching apps entirely.

 Can I connect my to-do list app to other productivity tools?

 Yes.
 Zapier and IFTTT support integrations with most major to-do apps including Todoist, TickTick, Microsoft To Do, and Asana.
 You can connect tasks to Gmail, Slack, Google Calendar, and project management platforms without any code.
 Free tiers on Zapier cap automation runs, but paid plans remove those limits.
-If you are already using asynchronous team messaging tools like Slack, connecting them to your task app is one of the highest-value automations to set up first.
+If you are already using Slack for team communication, connecting it to your task app is one of the highest-value automations to set up first.

 Sources